Understanding the Game of Blackjack

 The dealer is now required to draw cards and they must draw more cards to any total of 16 or less and must stand on any total of 17 or more.

-You will win the hand and will be paid out 1:1.
+You then win the hand and will be paid out 1:1.
 That is, if you bet $100, you will receive your $100 bet back plus an additional $100.

-Blackjack is an exciting game available at most online casinos and with the wide choice of blackjack variations, there is something to suit the styles and preferences of gamblers worldwide.
+Blackjack is an exciting game available at most online casinos.
+With the wide choice of blackjack variations available, there is something to suit the styles and preferences of gamblers worldwide.

 Take the time to familiarize yourself with the rules of blackjack before you race to 21!